 Too often carers don't look after themselves.
 We encourage carers to seek support from our wide range of free services.
 These are

-Carer assessment: our Carer's assessment worker can help by talking with you about your caring situation.
+Carer assessment: our Support Worker can help by talking with you about your caring situation.
 Once it has been completed then an Adult Carer Support Plan (ACSP) will be written.
 This gives details of your caring role and the level and type of support that has been agreed.

-Carer support: there are a number of informal support groups for Autism, Dementia, Mental Health and drop-in sessions in Lochgilphead, Tarbert, Campbeltown and Islay.
+Carer support: there are a number of informal support groups for and drop-in sessions in Lochgilphead, Campbeltown and Islay.
 Carers can benefit from socialising, building up a local network of friends in a similar position, share problems and find support.
-Our staff also spend a lot of time with individual carer to provide emotional and practical support.
+Our staff also spend a lot of time with individual carers to provide emotional and practical support.

-Counselling service: it is for people over 16 and their families who are living with long-term/terminal illness or bereavement.
-Carers and non-carers can make a self-referral to the service or be referred by other professionals.
+Counselling service: it is for unpaid adult carers who are registered with us.
+Carers can make a self-referral to the service or be referred by other professionals.
 Use of counselling is a process that helps people to make choices or reach decisions about how to handle their concerns.
-Dochas Centre is a member of Counselling and Psychotherapy in Scotland (COSCA).
-Our counselling team has 6 fully trained and qualified members plus 2 trainees in placement.
+Our counselling team has 2 fully trained and qualified members and cover all of MAKI.

 Time for Me: this service offers carers 'Time Out' to do something for themselves.
 Having a break supports carers to continue caring allowing them some 'Me Time' knowing that their loved one is safe.
 Our service can provide some weekly support for a limited period of time.
 We can discuss individual options and needs with you to provide the quality time for you.
 You can have peace of mind knowing our staff can provide companionship at home for the person you care for.